International Geoscience Graduates

 1- A WES assessment is not required if you have completed a Masters or Ph.D. in geoscience from a Canadian university and that university received your bachelor transcript and diploma directly from the institution that issued the degree.
 In this case, you must have the Canadian university send us copies of the bachelor transcript and diploma DIRECTLY to the APEGS office, accompanied by a letter stating that they received the documents directly from the issuing institution.
 If for any reason you can't get both the letter and copies of the documents then you must have a WES assessment.

-2 - If you have a Canadian bachelor of science degree that is not in geoscience you are not required to have a WES assessment.
+3 - If you have a Canadian bachelor of science degree that is not in geoscience, then you are not required to have a WES assessment.
 However, you must have the university that you grauated from issue a copy of your transcript directly to APEGS.

 Step 3: Mail proof of ID document to APEGS